 This is significantly longer than the all-dog average.
 It’s partly down to their overall genetic health, and partly down to their size.
 The smaller the dog breed, the longer they tend to live.

 Unfortunately at the time of writing, standard and toy Manchesters have been counted together in longevity surveys.
 So we don’t know if the toy size lives consistently longer than the standard size.

 Grooming your Manchester Terrier

 The Manchester’s short coat is low shedding and low maintenance.

 They don’t need brushing, but they may benefit from occasional baths to keep them smelling fresh.
 (Their parent breed the Whippet for example, has a remarkable ability to hit their own front legs every time they pee.)

 Manchester Terriers are superlative pets in the right home.

-Due to their high prey drive, they may not be suited to homes with smaller pets, such as cats or rabbits.
+Due to their high prey drive, they may not suit homes with smaller pets, like cats or rabbits.

 Manchester Terriers enjoy having somewhere safe to exercise and explore off leash.
 This satisfies their curiosity, and need for action.
 For lots of owners, a large, enclosed yard does the job.